Force For Good Film Festival for High School Students

 3. Upload your film to the Force For Good Film Festival site on Withoutabox.com by April 15, 2018.

 4. On April 30, 2018 we'll announce the winners online.
-Winning films will be screened at the ANDkids World Film Festival in August 2018 at the University of Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center.
+Winning films will be screened at the ANDkids World Film Festival at 1pm on August 3, 2018 at the University of Notre Dame's Browning Cinema in the DeBartolo Performing Arts Center.
+Get your tickets here!

 5. The Gold Medal Best of Fest winner is eligible to receive a full scholarship•• to the two-week University of Notre Dame Summer Scholars Program (Film Production Track) for either 2018 or 2019. (see details below for eligibility requirements)